 - Has notified surrounding businesses/tenants of the availability of the establishment’s on-site Public Access Trauma Kit

 Who can apply to become a BleedSafe Community?

-Any municipality or organizational community is eligible to apply for the BlledSafe designation.
+Any municipality or community organization is eligible to apply for the BleedSafe designation.
 Applicants can be determined by geographic locations or organization size.
 Geographic locations are cities or townships.
 Organizational applicants are determined by campus size and average daily population.

 The Hartford Consensus IV: A call for Increased National Resilience (published March 1,2016).
 For more information on The Hartford Consensus Compendium, please visit: https://www.bleedingcontrol.org/about-bc/hartford-consensus

 If you feel your business or establishment meets the criteria to receive a donated trauma kit and training, then please complete the application form!